LouisDesdoigts/dLux/docs/API/detectors.md

-# Detector: detector.py
+# Detector: `detector.py`

-This module contains the classes that define the behaviour of Detectors in dLux.
+This module contains the classes that define the behaviour of detectors in ∂Lux.

 There is one public class: `LayeredDetector`.

-This essentially operates in the same way as `LayeredOptics`, taking in a list of `DetectorLayers` and applying them sequentially.
-DetectorLayers operate on `Image` classes.
-It has one main method, `.model(image)` that applies the detector layers to the input image.
+This essentially operates in the same way as `LayeredOptics`; taking in a list of `DetectorLayer` objects and applying them sequentially (although they operate on `Image` classes). `LayeredOptics` has one main method: `.model(image)`, which applies the detector layers to the input image.

 ??? info "Detector API"
     ::: dLux.detectors.LayeredDetector